schindt/OpenVR-OSC-Unreal/README.md

-# OpenVR OSC
+# OpenVR OSC Unreal
-> Easily track pose data from OpenVR devices via OSC
+> Easily track pose data from OpenVR devices via OSC, especially to Unreal Engine projects.

 OpenVR OSC is a compact Python utility for tracking OpenVR devices (HMDs, controllers, trackers) and getting their position and rotation values over OSC.
 It can be used in VR as well as AR and any other position-based project and fed to any OSC-capable client.
+This fork contains adjustments to accommodate the differences between the coordinate systems of SteamVR and Unreal Engine.

 This project is inspired by and used Triad's [Python OpenVR wrapper](https://github.com/TriadSemi/triad_openvr).